jbloomlab/dms_tools2/_sources/dms2_logoplot.rst.txt

 If you run it using ``--prefs`` to specify the input file, then the plot will visualize :ref:`prefs`.

+If you run it using ``--muteffects`` to specify the input file, then the plot will visualize the logarithm base 2 of the mutational effect.
+You can calculate mutational effects from :ref:`prefs` using the function :func:`dms_tools2.prefs.prefsToMutFromWtEffects`.
+The mutational effect calculated by this function is just the ratio of the preference for the mutant amino acid over the preference for the wildtype amino acid.

 If you run it using ``--diffsel`` to specify the input file, then the plot will visualize :ref:`diffsel`.

 If you run it using ``--fracsurvive`` to specify the input file, then the plot will visualize the :ref:`fracsurvive` for each mutation.